wp-plugins/purify-wp-menues/README.txt

 You can:

-* select and deselect in detail every CSS menu item class the WordPress core functions wp_nav_menu() and wp_page_menu() generate.
+* select and deselect in detail every CSS menu item class the WordPress core functions wp_nav_menu() and wp_page_menu() generate
-* control whether the id attribute of each navigation menu item is printed out or not.
+* control whether the id attribute of each navigation menu item is printed out or not
 * control whether parent items will be additionally classified as ancestors item or not.
-You can activate to print out both classes on parent items or just parents classes.
+You can activate to print out both classes on parent items or just parents classes
 * control whether navigation menus will be additionally classified with the older page menu classes for compatibility or not.

 == Installation ==